 Then you’ve got to find the elusive ‘report an error’ button.
 Then you’ve got to type the correction, save it and move to the next person.
 Much much more onerous.
 To make matters worse you can’t see the corrections once they go live so it’s hard to tell whether they actually were enacted on not.
 You can’t see other people’s corrections and therefore the whole exercise seems to have little value.

-Ancestry vs Find My Past: Which website has the least ‘issues’?
+Ancestry vs Find My Past: Which looks best?

 Both FMP and Ancestry have unique ways of displaying search results.
 Generally, Ancestry provides a much easier ‘quick glance’ view of results.
 A search of the 1861 census records on Ancestry will provide a list of showing names, approx. birth year and place etc. More importantly though, hovering your mouse over the name of the individual will bring up a floating box showing further info, such as a list of all the other names in that household.

 Both sites offer access to thousands of search results.
 They are at your fingertips and ready to explore.
 Our time is precious and how these results are displayed is important.

 Performing the same search on FMP reveals a very similar list of results.
 Sadly though, on FMP there is no information on how a person relates to any other person within the household.